wkaisertexas/uva_degrees/docs/README.md

 ---
 permalink: /
+title: UVA Degree Plans
+description: Google Sheets Templates for tracking degrees at the University of Virginia
 ---
-# **UVA Degree Plans**

-> Google Sheets Templates for degree tracking at UVA

 ## About

 This project was started after making a Sheets template to track graduating with a Bachelor of Science in Computer Science in three years.

 UVA's Student Information System (SIS) degree planner is overbearing and confusing.
 The Department of Computer Science did put out a [degree checklist](https://uvacsadvising.org/materials/uva-bscs-checklist.pdf) and [example schedule](https://uvacsadvising.org/materials/bscs-example-schedule.pdf) in pdf format.
-However, there exists value to creating a consolodated spreadsheet.
+However, there exists value to creating a consolidated spreadsheet.

 ## How to use this project